There are several things that a small business owner or operator should consider before signing a California commercial lease agreement.

 3. Modified Gross Lease

-This is a form of compromise between a gross lease and a triple net lease.
+A modified gross lease is a form of compromise between a gross lease and a triple net lease.
 Under this type of lease, the landlord and tenant share property expenses.

 Utilities and interior cleaning services are common tenant-paid costs under a gross modified lease.